Phlebotomy Technician Program

-Plan II: * Three Hundred and Fifty Dollars ($350.00) down payment before class begins and Two Hundred Eighty Eight Dollars ($288.00) per week due on Thursday of each week for five (5) payments total
+Plan II: Down payment of Three Hundred Fifty Dollars ($350.00) before class begins and five (5) payments of Two Hundred Nine Dollars and Twenty Cent ($209.20) due on Thursday of each week.
+1st payment due the first week of class.

-($35.00 return check fee applies.
-All future payments will be required to be paid in cash, money order or credit card.)
+(All payments will are required to be paid in cash, money order or credit card.)

 For students who choose payment plan II, all payments must be made in full on the due date (Thursday) prior to the first day of clinical rotation.
-Checks will not be accepted as final payment.
 Certificate of completion will not be given and the student will not be scheduled for the Certification Exam until all payments are made in full.
 Certification exam will be scheduled within 10 days of program completion and on receipt of certification of completion from Heritage Health Career Center, Inc. Re-testing fees and test rescheduling are the student’s responsibility.